wp-plugins/si-contact-form/readme.txt

 - Improvement: javascript is only loaded on pages when it is conditionally needed.
 - Fixed 2 label alignment problems with some themes.
 - Fixed possible javascript conflict that can break the redirect feature.
+- Added more shortcode optional settings [see FAQ page](http://www.fastsecurecontactform.com/shortcode-options)
 - Added hidden field can accept query input. [see FAQ page](http://www.fastsecurecontactform.com/query-string-parameters)

 = 2.9.8.2 =